dime-worldbank/offshore-data-leaks/README.md

 ## Description of programs/code

 -   The master script `code/00_Master.R` executes all other code necessary to replicate figures and tables in the first section of this paper.
--   The script `01_Master.R` loads, cleans and save the three main datasets on 1) an officer-entity relationship level master dataset, 2) an officer level dataset, and 3) an entity level dataset.
+-   The script `01_Clean.R` loads, cleans and save the three main datasets on 1) an officer-entity relationship level master dataset, 2) an officer level dataset, and 3) an entity level dataset.
 -   The script `02_Analysis.R` produce the first section figures and tables of this paper.
--   The script `03_Analysis_Honduras.R` produce the country case for the second section of the report

 ## Instructions to Replicators